Edge Developer Platform

 KV Template

-Counter Template: Allows users to record and display the occurrence count of project business needs.
-Can be used for statistics of business scenarios such as "clicks" and "blog access traffic".
+Counter template: It can let users record and display the occurrence count of project business needs, and can be used for statistics such as "click" and "blog access traffic" in business scenarios.